AjayBhat29/Omilia-The-Sign-Language-Converter---IFP/Indian Sign Language Gesture/README.md

     python display_all_gestures.py

 ### Training a model
   1. So training can be done with either Tensorflow or Keras.
-If you want to train using Tensorflow then run the cnn_tf.py file.
-If you want to train using Keras then use the cnn_keras.py file.
+If you want to train using Tensorflow, then run the cnn_tf.py file.
+If you want to train using Keras, then use the cnn_keras.py file.

     python cnn_tf.py
     python cnn_keras.py